FerreiraAM/CyTOFtoolbox/README.md

 devtools::install_github("ChristofSeiler/CytoGLMM")
 ```

-# Summary
+## Summary

-In this package, there are the functions to create the volcano plot (complementary plot to the cytoglmm analysis).
+In this package, multiple functions have been created to complement the existing workflow:

+### Vocano plot

+- Volcano plot as a complementary plot to the cytoglmm analysis.